 - You can, however, do a few things to make your experience more pleasant.
 Explore Venice early in the morning or stay up late at night.
 During the day, cruise ships arrive to Venice so the amount of tourists increases significantly.

 - To my (touristy) mind, there are three attractions that you absolutely, no matter what, should see in Venice: San Marco Basilica, Doge’s Palace, and Rialto Bridge.
-There are loads and loads more, but what will make your time in Venice enjoyable is simply walking around in no particular direction and soaking in the uniqueness and beauty of this city.

 - San Marco square is not all there is to Venice.
 If you leave the most popular neighborhood, you’ll find significantly less people in neighborhoods like Cannaregio, Castello, San Polo, and Dorsoduro.